Photoshop Halftone Dot Pattern tutorial

 Lowering the Fill.

-This fades the dots in the highlights and pushes the effect more into the shadows, which is closer to what an actual halftone pattern would look like.
+Lowering the Fill fades the dots in the highlights and pushes the effect into the shadows, creating a much more realistic halftone pattern.

 The halftone effect after lowering the Fill.